bcgov/ExchangeLabOps/README.md

-# Exchange Lab - Home
+# Exchange Lab - Fake Home

 The BCDevExchange exists at the leading edge of delivery-driven government in British Columbia.
 We live at a location called the **Exchage Lab.** (Formerly the Continuous Service Improvement (CSI) Lab)